 On July 10, 2015, the Honorable John Gleeson granted Plaintiffs’ Motion for Class Certification, upholding in its entirety Magistrate Judge Pohorelsky’s 114-page Report and Recommendation (“R&R”) in which he recommended that plaintiffs' motion for class certification be granted and certain portions of defendants’ experts’ testimony be excluded.
 In his ruling, Judge Gleeson found "no merit to the objections [to] Judge Pohorelsky’s thorough and well-reasoned Report and Recommendations."
 The ruling capped over three years of court battles to determine whether the class should be certified.

 The parties filed summary judgment papers in April 2015.
 Plaintiffs filed motions concerning the affirmative defenses of state action, act of state, foreign sovereign compulsion, international comity, filed rate, and Noer-Pennington.
 Defendants Air India, Air China, Air New Zealand and Polar Air Cargo, LLC each filed a motion based on each’s non-involvement in the alleged world-wide conspiracy.
 Atlas Air Worldwide Holdings, Inc. filed a motion for judgment on the issues of alter ego and agency.
 Polar Air Cargo Worldwide filed a motion for judgment on the issue of de facto merger and mere continuation of business.
 All remaining defendants filed a motion for partial summary judgment on plaintiffs’ security surcharge claims.
 Defendants Air India, Air China, and Air New Zealand filed a motion for summary judgment for failure to prove antitrust damages caused by the alleged conspiracy and for damages barred by the statute of limitations.
-After all the motions were fully briefed, the Curt heard oral argument on the motions on August 31, 2015, granting all plaintiffs’ six motions for summary judgement and denied all the motions for summary judgment filed by remaining defendants.
-The Court set a trial date of January 25, 2016, which was subsequently moved to March 2016.
+After all the motions were fully briefed, the Court heard oral argument on the motions on August 31, 2015, granting all plaintiffs’ six motions for summary judgement and denied all the motions for summary judgment filed by remaining defendants.
+The Court has set the trial to begin in September 2016.

 If you wish to learn more about the litigation, please feel free to contact any of the Kaplan Fox attorneys listed above.